paul-michalik/CarND-Advanced-Lane-Lines/writeup.md

 * `reproject` projects the input image to the world space
 * `rad_of_curvature_and_dist_in_world_space` calculates the required parameters
-* `estimated_lane_width` estimates the width of the lane
+* `estimated_lane_width` estimates the width of the lane.
+This value is used to sanity check of the estination - it is assumed that it should not change too rapidly in between frames.

-The non-zero pixels inside each windows are identified and used as input data for 2nd degree approximation.
+The non-zero pixels inside each window are identified and used as input data for 2nd degree approximation.
 The best values for the parameters (number of windows, margin width etc.) were found by experimentation.
+The two images below show the input data for the sliding windows procedure and the image in the bottom row shows the data for approximation and the resulting curves.

-![Demostration of the polynomial fitting][image5]
+![Demonstration of the polynomial fitting][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines 264 through 291 in my code in `project.py`.
+The method 'rad_of_curvature_and_dist_in_world_space' of the class 'LanePolyFit' is responsible for the implementation.
+I used the estimated pixel-to-meter ratio for US highways to convert from pixels to meters.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 291 through 381 in my code in `project.py` in the method `reproject`.
 Here is an example of my result on a test image:

-![alt text][image6]
+![Reprojected image with lane area][image6]

 ---